MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Aria Masoomi, Davin Hill, Zhonghui Xu, Craig P Hersh, Edwin K. Silverman, Peter J. Castaldi, Stratis Ioannidis, Jennifer Dy. *ICLR 2022*
   - Key Word: Explainability; Shapley Values; Feature Interactions.
   - <details><summary>Digest</summary> Several recent works explain black-box models by capturing the most influential features for prediction per instance; such explanation methods are univariate, as they characterize importance per feature.
 We extend univariate explanation to a higher-order; this enhances explainability, as bivariate methods can capture feature interactions in black-box models, represented as a directed graph.

+- Efficient Dataset Distillation Using Random Feature Approximation. [[paper]](https://arxiv.org/abs/2210.12067) [[code]](https://github.com/yolky/RFAD)
+  - Noel Loo, Ramin Hasani, Alexander Amini, Daniela Rus. *NeurIPS 2022*
+  - Key Word: Dataset Distillation; Interpretability; Privacy; Neural Network Gaussian Process; Neural Tangent Kernel; Random Feature.
+  - <details><summary>Digest</summary> We propose a novel algorithm that uses a random feature approximation (RFA) of the Neural Network Gaussian Process (NNGP) kernel, which reduces the kernel matrix computation to O(|S|).
+Our algorithm provides at least a 100-fold speedup over KIP and can run on a single GPU.
+Our new method, termed an RFA Distillation (RFAD), performs competitively with KIP and other dataset condensation algorithms in accuracy over a range of large-scale datasets, both in kernel regression and finite-width network training.
+We demonstrate the effectiveness of our approach on tasks involving model interpretability and privacy preservation.

 - Diffusion Visual Counterfactual Explanations. [[paper]](https://arxiv.org/abs/2210.11841) [[code]](https://github.com/valentyn1boreiko/DVCEs)
   - Maximilian Augustin, Valentyn Boreiko, Francesco Croce, Matthias Hein. *NeurIPS 2022*